docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 mkpasswd -m sha-512 password
 ```

-The out should be similar to the one that follows.
+The output should be similar to the one that follows.

 ```
 $6$F2eJJA.G$BfoxX38MoNS10tywEzQZVDZOAjJn9wyTZJecYg.CymjwE8Rgm7xJn0KG3faT36GZbOtrsu4ba.vhsnHrPCNAa0